Safaris

 UNIQUE OPPORTUNITIES;

-2. Attend four days of expert rhino management and game viewing, and maybe christen your own rhino, plus three days with the award winning ranger unit, all for just $8,575
+2. Attend six days of expert rhino ranger experiences, game viewing, rhino ear notching and maybe christen your own rhino, all for just $8,950 – wow!

 NB This trip is available to guests of all ages and it’s not necessary to be donating a rhino name in order to attend.